- Location: New York

 Are there age restrictions on getting a CDL?

-You can get a Class B or C commercial license at age 18, but federal requirements dictate that you must be at least 21 to drive a commercial vehicle across state lines.
+You can get a Class B or C commercial license at 18 years old, but federal requirements dictate that you must be at least 21 years old to drive a commercial vehicle across state lines.

 May I have a CDL or other driver license from more than one state?